 A service member must be personally served with the divorce papers.
 If he or she is deployed or overseas, affecting personal service may be difficult.
 When on a military base or aboard ship, for example, military regulations must be complied with.
 When in a foreign country, personal service on the military member will have to satisfy the laws of the foreign territory, often falling under The Hague Convention or international treaty.

-A qualified divorce attorney near you can help you apply for a custody order from the foreign court.
+A qualified divorce lawyer near you can help you apply for a custody order from the foreign court.
 This means treaties, such as The Hague Convention, are controlling.
 The parents could also enter into a parenting agreement (proving the other parent’s consent to custody), which is strongly recommended whenever possible.
 An enforceable parenting agreement will keep as much control as possible in the hands of the parents and gives less control to the foreign court over the custody issue.
 Any foreign court order would include provisions for returning the child to the U.S.

 Yes.
 Before military retirement benefits may be divided, the Arizona court must establish jurisdiction over the pension.
 Jurisdiction over the military pension is established consensually when the service member is the petitioner in the divorce.
 If the military member didn’t file the petition but consents to jurisdiction by responding to the petition, then jurisdiction is established over the pension.
 If there is not consent, then the nonmilitary spouse who files for the divorce will have to establish jurisdiction over the pension by filing in the service member’s home state (home state being the one listed on the service member’s Leave and Earnings Statement (LES)).